prestodb/presto-go-client/README.md

 This driver supports Kerberos authentication by setting up the Kerberos fields in the [Config](https://godoc.org/github.com/prestodb/presto-go-client/presto#Config) struct.

 Please refer to the [Coordinator Kerberos Authentication](https://prestodb.io/docs/current/security/server.html) for server-side configuration.

+#### JWT authentication

+This driver supports JWT authentication by setting the `AccessToken` field in the configuration.
+Add the query parameter with the JWT bearer token to be used for authentication.
+This token will then be sent as a bearer token for all HTTP requests.

+This authentication method has lower precedence than HTTP basic authentication.

 #### System access control and per-query user information